votchallenge/toolkit-legacy/README.md

 This repository contains the official evaluation kit for the [Visual Object Tracking (VOT) challenge](http://votchallenge.net/).
 The repository contains the actual evaluation toolkit as a set of Matlab (Octave compatible) scripts, a documentation and a set of integration examples for different programming languages that.

 For more detailed informations consult the documentation available at [Github wiki](https://github.com/vicoslab/vot-toolkit/wiki).
+You can also subscribe to the VOT [mailing list](https://service.ait.ac.at/mailman/listinfo/votchallenge) to receive news about challenges and important software updates.

-Click [here](https://github.com/vicoslab/vot-toolkit/archive/master.zip) to download the latest version of the evalutaion kit.
+Click [here](https://github.com/vicoslab/vot-toolkit/archive/master.zip) to download the latest version of the evaluation kit.

 Authors
 -------